sugarlabs/GSoC/Ideas-2019.md

 **Description**<br>
 Write is a major application provided by the Sugar Learning Platform.
 Write serves as a basic text editing application for Sugar.
 Write allow text formatting on characters (Font change, Bold, Italic, Underline) and paragraphs (Center, Justify left or right) plus some other extended features (Arrays, images, …), save it as ODF file and export to RTF, PDF, TXT or HTML.

-More about Write application features [here](https://help.sugarlabs.org/write.html).
+More about Write features [here](https://help.sugarlabs.org/write.html).

 ![](assets/write_1.png)

-Technically speaking, the Write activity is a port of [AbiWord](https://www.abisource.com/) word processing tool.
-Write is fully developed in Python/Gtk.
+The Write activity is a port of [AbiWord](https://www.abisource.com/) word processing tool.
+Write is developed in Python and GTK+.

 **Project Task**<br>
 The objective of this project is to rewrite an equivalent of Write activity in pure JavaScript to include it in Sugarizer.